small-ek/ekgo/README-en.md

 ## 1. Basic introduction

-> Ekgo is a full stack front-end and back-end management system developed based on vue and gin.
-The form generator, code generator, integrated jwt login authentication, dynamic routing, dynamic menu, casbin authority authentication, and highly code decoupling are fully established.
-Driven design in the DDD field, custom data validators, language packs, LRU algorithm cache libraries, coroutine-based queues, Hook event callback registration allows you to focus more time on business development.
 >Ekgo made further improvements to the underlying architecture to reduce dependence.
 The main features of the back-end management system based on the separation of the front and back ends of the full stack developed by gin and vue include:

   + Adopt DDD field-driven design